 Canker sores (aphthous stomatitis) are painful white or yellow spots that form inside the mouth around the gums, lips, or tongue.
 You’re more likely to get canker sores during ulcerative colitis flare-ups.
-They should heal once you treat the flare.
+They typically heal once you treat the flare.

-Medications that may cause dry mouth include:
+However, some medications that may cause dry mouth include:

 - diphenoxylate and atropine (Lomotil)